 Pass Mountain Trail is a great loop trail in the Northeast Valley.
-Located in the Usery Mountain Park, there are trailheads both inside the Maricopa County Park as well as outside the park boundary.
+Located in the Usery Mountain Park, there are trailheads both inside the Maricopa County Park and outside the park boundary.
 The majority of the trail runs through Tonto National Forest.

-There are really three access points for this trail.
-One is from the horse staging/ picinic area at the east end of the park.
+There are three access points for this trail.
+One is from the horse staging/ picnic area at the east end of the park.
 This is the actual trailhead with the trailhead sign indicating the trail name and distance.
 The second is from the Wind Cave Trailhead.
-The third is not inside the park (I start at this one) but rather on National Forest land at the Northern terminus of Meridian Road.
-If you are looking for a longer hike, you can access Pass Mountain Trail from the Coleman and Blevins trails also.
+The third is not inside the park (I start at this one) but rather on National Forest land at Meridian Road's Northern terminus.
+If you are looking for a longer hike, you can access Pass Mountain Trail from the Coleman and Blevins trails.

 This trail description will start from the Wind Cave trailhead inside the park.
-It would be the better start for 1st time visitors to this trail, out of towner's, relatives, etc. There are restrooms available as well as Ramadas and tables.
+It would be a better start for 1st-time visitors to this trail, out of towner's, relatives, etc. There are restrooms available as well as Ramadas and tables.
 There used to be Pepsi machines, but they have not returned since the bathrooms were redone.
-This is also the most populated trailhead as the Wind Cave is the reason most people come to Usery.
+This is also the most populated trailhead as the Wind Cave is why most people come to Usery.

-For the next 2 miles or so you will be weaving through washes along the Northern slope of Pass Mountain.
-You'll pass Cat Peak on your right (South) which offers a side trip if interested.
+For the next 2 miles or so, you will be weaving through washes along the southern slope of Pass Mountain.
+You'll pass Cat Peak on your right (South), which offers a side trip if interested.
 You'll see private homes on your right at about the 2-mile mark.
 Just up the trail, you'll head North.

 At the 3.5-mile mark, you'll begin heading to the right as you traverse the side of the mountain.
 A great picture spot is where the trail turns left around a shoulder.
 You can't miss it, wide trail, beautiful spot.

-At 3.9 miles you reach the Pass.
+At 3.9 miles, you reach the Pass.
 Great spot for a break.
 Excellent views.
-Nice flat wide open area.
+Lovely flat, wide-open area.
 You'll be looking at the backside of the Pass Mountains.
 The Salt River and the large cliffs along it are visible, as is Four Peaks and the Rim.
 On a clear day, this view is spectacular.
 I once watched a storm roll in from a protected area here, just beautiful.
 There is a side trail that heads up to the right (East).
 It leads to a cave and even better views.
 Scrambling up the ridge is also possible.
 You could spend some time exploring this area.
 Your elevation is 2,588 feet.

-Continuing on, you'll be heading toward the West.
+Continuing, you'll be heading toward the West.
 The trail gradually descends.
-You will be crossing a few washes/draws as you hike along the Northern slope of the mountains.
-At 4.3 miles, you'll pass 2 conglomerate boulders.
-This portion of the trail is easy to follow, enjoy the views.
+You will be crossing a few washes/draws as you hike along the mountains' northeastern slope.
+At 4.3 miles, you'll pass two conglomerate boulders.
+This portion of the trail is easy to follow.
+Enjoy the views.
 As you approach the Western edge of the mountains, you may begin to hear gunfire.
 Your ears are not deceiving you.
 The firing range below the PHOENIX sign on Usery Mountain is not far away.
 Nothing improves the solitude of a desert hike like the sound of semi-automatic gunfire.

-At 5.8 miles you will pass through the fence back into the Recreation Area.
+At 5.8 miles, you will pass through the fence back into the Recreation Area.
 This is the "long" section.
-From this point to the trailhead, you go through countless washes as you hike below the Southern slopes of Pass Mountain.
+From this point to the trailhead, you go through countless washes as you hike below Pass Mountain's western slopes.
 There are a few big ups, but nothing that I would call strenuous.
 This area is classic desert hiking.

 At 7.4 miles, you return to your starting point.
 If you're still thirsty for more hiking, head up the Wind Cave Trail.

 This is a great hike close to home.
 The trail is rarely crowded.
 I have seen more wildlife on this trail than any other in the valley.
-On a recent outing, I encountered 2 deer, 1 huge desert turtle, an army of red ants, 3 coyote and a tarantula.
-I have seen more rattle snakes on this hike than any other, so take care.
+I encountered two deer, one huge desert turtle, an army of red ants, three coyotes, and a tarantula on a recent outing.
+I have seen more rattlesnakes on this hike than any other, so take care.
 I most enjoy this hike if I can time it to be finishing up around dusk.
 As for times, well, they can vary.
-We took my wife's aunt and uncle from Illinois on this hike and at a slow to moderate pace we went just over 5 hours.
-I've done it myself in less than 3 hours
+We took my wife's aunt and uncle from Illinois on this hike, and at a slow to moderate pace we went just over 5 hours.
+I've done it myself in less than 3 hours.

 A short option to the whole 7.4 miles would be to start at the Meridian Trailhead and do an out and back to the Pass.
-I like that as an after work hike. - Nov 03 2001 ck_1
+I like that as an after-work hike.